tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

   returns the notes as JSON  data.
 - When the data has been fetched, the browser executes an <i>event handler</i>, which renders the notes to the page using the DOM-API.

 ### Forms and HTTP POST

 <!-- Tutkitaan seuraavaksi sitä, miten uusien muistiinpanojen luominen tapahtuu.
 Tätä varten muistiinpanojen sivu sisältää lomakkeen eli [form-elementin](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form). -->

-Next we'll examine how adding a new note is done.
+Next let's examine how adding a new note is done.

 The Notes page contains a [form-element](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form)